 I first covered the Trades Union Congress (TUC) on Electronics Weekly, the year Eric Hammond led the electricians union, the EETPU, in a walk-out just ahead of their expulsion.

-The EETPU union was to be expelled over its staffing of Rupert Murdoch’s News International’s new plant at Wapping.
+The EETPU union was to be expelled over its staffing of the new plant of Rupert Murdoch’s News International at Wapping.

 I went on to cover six consecutive years of the TUC.